lucaxue/habits/api/README.md

     composer sniff
     ```

--   To check the coding standard automatically fix the coding standard of the php codebase, run:
+-   To automatically fix the coding standard of the php codebase, run:

     ```bash
     composer lint